Alumni share insight on interviewing and transitioning to the workplace as a first-generation and low-income student.

 Is Diversity Embraced at your Target Organization?

-Research Before and Enter the Interview with Key Points
+Research and Prepare for the Interview with Key Points

-Lastly, alumni emphasized not to let whether or not you get a job affects how you see yourself.
+Lastly, alumni encouraged students to not let rejection in a job search affect how you see yourselves.
 If you are competitive enough to get into Columbia, you can land a job in your dream company.
 Believe in yourself.

 Use Your Time at Columbia Wisely

-Alumni also reflected back on some of the skills and qualities from their Columbia experience that they were able to highlight in the job search process, including coursework (both technical and humanities) study abroad programs, and exploring interests through on-campus organizations.
+Alumni also reflected back on some aspects from their Columbia experience that they were able to highlight in the job search process, including coursework (both technical and humanities), study abroad programs, and on-campus organizations.

 What’s Next?